ddsurvivor/rob599_project/README.md

 ## Introduction

 This project mainly realizes a logistics robot that automatically carries goods, which can neatly palletize the scattered goods into the warehouse.

-Project code:
 Introduction video:

 ## Step